akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202402/20240215000000/index.md

 Categories: cs-CL, cs-LG, cs.CL
 Keyword Score: 73
 Keywords: Benchmarking, Fine-tuning, Fine-tuning, Out-of-distribution, Question Answering, Question Answering, Large Language Model, Large Language Model
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.08277v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.08277v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.08277v1.pdf" filename="2402.08277v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.08277v2.pdf" filename="2402.08277v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
 Advances towards more faithful and traceable answers of <b>Large</b> <b>Language</b> <b>Models</b> <b>(LLMs)</b> are crucial for various research and practical endeavors.
 One avenue in reaching this goal is basing the answers on reliable sources.
 However, this Evidence-Based <b>QA</b> has proven to work insufficiently with <b>LLMs</b> in terms of citing the correct sources (source quality) and truthfully representing the information within sources (answer attributability).
 In this work, we systematically investigate how to robustly <b>fine-tune</b> <b>LLMs</b> for better source quality and answer attributability.
 Specifically, we introduce a data generation pipeline with automated data quality filters, which can synthesize diversified high-quality training and testing data at scale.
 We further introduce four test sets to <b>benchmark</b> the robustness of <b>fine-tuned</b> specialist models.
-Extensive evaluation shows that <b>fine-tuning</b> on synthetic data improves performance on both in- and <b>out-of-distribution.</b> %Evidence-Based <b>QA</b> cases.
-Furthermore, we show that data quality, which can be drastically improved by proposed quality filters, matters more than quantity in improving Evidence-Based <b>QA.</b>
+Extensive evaluation shows that <b>fine-tuning</b> on synthetic data improves performance on both in- and <b>out-of-distribution.</b> Furthermore, we show that data quality, which can be drastically improved by proposed quality filters, matters more than quantity in improving Evidence-Based <b>QA.</b>

 {{</citation>}}